adrianrosian/eqkey/README.md

 	$ java -jar eqey-0.1.0-standalone.jar ["my test key" 3]

+use leiningen to build the jar like this (in the root of project)

+	$ lein -uberjar

-this generates teh equivalent key where every sequence of 1 or 0s longer than 3 will trigger a bit inversion
+this generates the equivalent key where every sequence of 1 or 0s longer than 3 will trigger a bit inversion

 ## License